This blog is the sister blog of my blog La Casa Cactus.

 I started a Frozen board on Pinterest, you can find it here.

-I ordered some samples of sequin fabrics and velveteen, I'll see.
+I ordered some samples of sequin fabrics and velveteen from a German webshop (affiliate), I'll see.

 I really like the way the Ottobre patterns are displayed on their little models.
 Nice colors and mixing fabrics etc BUT that's not me.
 I really can't mix colors as they do.
 So I sticked to what I know most i.e. plain fabric!
 No peacock applique, no buttons, I kept the back ruffles and I used a striped knit.